-- Because of the very high viral load that occurs during the early stages of infection, the risk of transmitting HIV to others during unprotected sex, for example, can be very high during this period and may be interested in adopting this treatment strategy, following a serious psycho-social treatment that causes the person to search the feel and show respect human respect for the human person eat which you will have sex, after all, is not with a person you do not love what you should think about have a sex or intercourse.
+- Because of the very high viral load that occurs during the early stages of infection, the risk of transmitting HIV to other people during unprotected sex, for example, can be very high during this period, and it may be interesting to adopt this treatment strategy, accompanying a serious psycho-social treatment that leads the person to seek to feel and show respect for human respect for the human person you will have sex with, after all, it is not with a person you do not love that you should think about having sex or having sex.
 Not even a "quickie" ..

-Safe sex and condom use are particularly important during this phase.
+Safe sex, as well as the use of condoms, are particularly important during this phase.
 HIV treatment reduces viral load and reduces contagion.
-If you are concerned about the risk of passing HIV, this may be another reason to consider HIV treatment during primary infection.
+If you are concerned about the risk of passing HIV, this may be another reason to consider HIV treatment during the primary infection.

 Michael Carter, Greta Hughson